 At The Musil Law Firm we often receive questions about the driving privileges under a Business Purposes Only restricted driver’s license in Florida as defined by Florida Statute 322.271-1.
 Often, a restricted license is a result of a D.U.I. or other driving related offenses.
 Clients often ask if they are permitted to obtain groceries, attend church, or even go to a restaurant.
 Below we will answer some of the more common issues that come up.
 We hope that this information will be a starting process to find the answers to your particular questions.
-Please understand that these laws may change often and every cases is different, which is shy you should always contact a qualified Central Florida Criminal Defense Lawyer.
+Please understand that these laws may change often and every cases is different, which is shy you should always contact qualified Fresno DUI attorneys.

 L et us look at a few common scenarios and questions that come up regarding a BPO Florida Driver’s License:

 - Is it permissible to drive to an Alcoholics Anonymous counseling meeting with a Business Purposes Only restricted driver’s license in Florida as defined by Florida Statute 322.271-(c)1.
 (B.P.O. hereinafter)?

 - Is it permissible to drive one’s child to daycare, school, doctor, church or other essential destination with a B.P.O. license?

 - Is it permissible to drive to a grocery store to obtain food with a B.P.O. license?

 Executive Summary of Answers:

 - Yes, it is permissible to drive to an Alcoholics Anonymous counseling meeting with a B.P.O. license as counseling falls under the medical purposes driving clearly outlined by the statute as permissible.